MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 *Note: Yes, these scripts work with Bukkit and Paper.
 I am running 5 Paper Minecraft servers right now using this exact script.
 I just went and edited the section that has the -jar to be appropriate to name of the jar file for your Paper server.*

+Once you have the script downloaded, make sure to title it minecraft.service and put it in the /etc/systemd/system directory so that it can be found by systemd.
+You can do that by using the following command:

+> `sudo mv minecraft-<whatever>.service /etc/systemd/system/minecraft.service`

+Now to test and make sure everything is working to this point:

+> `sudo systemctl start minecraft`

+Followed by:

+> `sudo systemctl status minecraft`

+or

+> `sudo service minecraft start`

+Followed by:

+> `sudo service minecraft status`

+If you see that the world has finished creating/processed and there are no errors then we are good to enable our Minecraft Service file using either of the following commands:

+> `sudo systemctl enable minecraft`

+or

+> `sudo service minecraft enable`

 ## Miscellanous History

 **Skip if you don't care about the history of why I edited the public script.**